 KP: It has something for everyone.
 It is a perfect show for the entire family.
 Adults will enjoy it and children will enjoy it as well.
 I think it really touches everyone.

-“The King and I” is playing at Seattle’s Paramount Theatre through February 3rd.
+See Kavin Panmeechao in “The King and I” playing at Seattle’s Paramount Theatre through February 3rd.
 Get tickets here.